addyosmani/backbone-fundamentals/README.md

 var myGalleryController = new GalleryController;
 ```

-Note: In Backbone 0.5+, it's possible to opt-in for HTML5 pushState support via window.history.pushState.
+Note: In Backbone 0.5+, it's possible to opt-in for HTML5 pushState support via `window.history.pushState`.
 This effectively permits non-hashtag routes such as http://www.scriptjunkie.com/just/an/example to be supported with automatic degradation should your browser not support it.
 For the purposes of this tutorial, we won't be relying on this newer functionality as there have been reports about issues with it under iOS/Mobile Safari.
 Backbone's hash-based routes should however suffice for our needs.

 ####Backbone.history

-Next, we need to initialize Backbone.history as it handles <code>hashchange</code> events in our application.
+Next, we need to initialize `Backbone.history` as it handles `hashchange` events in our application.
 This will automatically handle routes that have been defined and trigger callbacks when they've been accessed.

-The Backbone.history.start() method will simply tell Backbone that it's OK to begin monitoring all <code>hashchange</code> events as follows:
+The `Backbone.history.start()` method will simply tell Backbone that it's OK to begin monitoring all `hashchange` events as follows:

 ```javascript
 Backbone.history.start();
 Controller.saveLocation();
 ```

-As an aside, if you would like to save application state to the URL at a particular point you can use the .saveLocation() method to achieve this.
-It simply updates your URL fragment without the need to trigger the <code>hashchange</code> event.
+As an aside, if you would like to save application state to the URL at a particular point you can use the `.saveLocation()` method to achieve this.
+It simply updates your URL fragment without the need to trigger the `hashchange` event.

 ```javascript
 /*Lets imagine we would like a specific fragment for when a user zooms into a photo*/